cpkarma/GhostCrack-v2/README.md

 # GhostCrack v2 - By Karma Syndicate

+**GhostCrack v2** is a multi-functional penetration testing and automation tool, designed for rapid exploitation and validation of web services.

 **Whats New?**

 - **Combo Mode:** Now cracks cPanel & WHM using a combo list.